sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 </info>

-## Add EditListingAccessoriesPanel and EditListingAccessoriesForm
+## Add EditListingExtraFeaturesPanel and EditListingExtraFeaturesForm

 The different listing wizard panels can be found in the EditListingPage folder under EditListingWizard.